abdielzamudiov/JS-cheatsheet/Module 04/README.md

                 ```
 - #### var, const, let
     - var
+        - Redeclared: var variables can be re-declared and updated.
+For example
+        ```js
+            var a=5;
+            var b=6; // no error triggered. var can be redeclared.
+        ```

-        - var can have functional scope and global scope.
+        - Scope: var can have functional scope and global scope.
         ```js
             function foo(){
                 {